Conventional Weapons

-Conventional Weapons is a compilation album by American rock band My Chemical Romance comprising five singles released between October 2012 and February 2013.
-Originally created in 2009 with Brendan O'Brien serving as producer, it was planned to be released as the band's fourth studio album as part of their initial vision to create a "straight-ahead rock ’n’ roll record" that had no story or characters.
-As the band worked more on the album, they became increasingly unsatisfied with the result, and eventually scrapped it in favor of Danger Days: The True Lives of the Fabulous Killjoys (2010).
+Conventional Weapons is a compilation album by the American rock band My Chemical Romance comprising five singles released between October 2012 and February 2013.
+Created in 2009 with Brendan O'Brien serving as producer, it was planned to be released as the band's fourth studio album as part of their initial vision to create a "straight-ahead rock 'n' roll record" that had no story or characters.
+As the band worked more on the album, they became increasingly dissatisfied with the result, and eventually scrapped it in favor of Danger Days: The True Lives of the Fabulous Killjoys (2010).

 In late 2012, the band decided to release ten songs from the scrapped material from Conventional Weapons over the course of a few months.
-When the aforementioned release cycle concluded on February 5, 2013, a box set containing all five singles was released.
+When the release cycle concluded on February 5, 2013, a box set containing all five singles was released through Reprise Records.
 The songs from Conventional Weapons vary in genre and themes, ranging from punk-sounding tracks to power ballads.
-One month after the release cycle of Conventional Weapons concluded, My Chemical Romance broke up, making it their final release as a band until their reunion in 2019.
+One month after the release cycle for Conventional Weapons concluded, My Chemical Romance broke up, making it their final release as a band until their 2019 reunion.